PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 </table>
 </div>

-[^1]: Data retention increases on more expensive plans.
+<sup>*</sup> Data retention increases on more expensive plans.
-[^2]: FullStory offers a 14-day trial with 5,000 free sessions before forcing you to pay.
+<sup>**</sup> FullStory offers a 14-day trial with 5,000 free sessions before forcing you to pay.

 Beyond this, PostHog and FullStory are roughly comparable even in spite of FullStory’s near-exclusive focus on session replays as a feature.
 A major exception is PostHog’s lack of mobile app recording features, but [we’re working on it](/roadmap).

 ### Heatmaps, clickmaps and scrollmaps
-While technically a different feature in PostHog, heatmaps are nevertheless closely associated with session replays because they function as a way to aggregate the same level of data.
-Using different types of heatmaps, you can see where users are focusing their attention — or even precisely where they are looking on a page.
+Different types of heatmaps enable you to see where users are focusing their attention – or even precisely where they are looking on a page.
+FullStory is inarguably a better heatmapping tool, but PostHog's clickmaps offer all the essential information – especially when used in conjunction with session replays and product analytics.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">